OpenJelly/.github/profile/README.md

 10. **Is learning Jellycuts worth my time?**
     - If you are a new (or experienced) developer, Jellycuts can help you get your idea out into the world quickly.
 Rather than downloading a 13GB Xcode app, registering (and paying) for an Apple Developer account, and submitting your app for [App Store review](https://www.wired.com/story/developers-revolt-apple-dma/), you can write your core idea within Jellycuts in a fraction of that time, publish (and version control) your shortcut on [RoutineHub.co](https://RoutineHub.co?ref=https://github.co/openjelly), and get instant feedback from the larger RoutineHub community.

+11. What is RoutineHub?
+  - [RoutineHub](https://routinehub.co?ref=https://github.com/OpenJelly) is a platform dedicated to Shortcuts, allowing users to discover, share, and download pre-made shortcuts for iOS and macOS devices.
+It's a community-driven marketplace where creators can showcase their work and users can streamline their daily routines with automation.

+12. Why are we using their Discord?
+  - The original original author of Jelly Lang and Jellycuts has partnered with RoutineHub to open source these tools and launch the [#OpenJelly](https://twitter.com/hashtag/OpenJelly) initiative.
+Together, we aim to promote mobile-first development worldwide, starting with Shortcuts.
+RoutineHub's Discord hosts over 1800 members dedicated to Shortcuts and other forms of mobile-first technical development.